DreddCoin/neveraway/README.md

 # neveraway
-Auto move curso so laptop sceen lock never activates
+Auto move mouse pointer so laptop sceen lock never activates Didn't need to be as 'complicated' as it is, but was bored.
+Next time I'm bored I'lll make it move in a circle :)